Select Page

 Which medical disciplines and healthcare professions can apply for EFIC Academy Membership?

-All individual healthcare professionals and researchers looking for high quality pain education provided by leading European educators are invited to join the EFIC Academy.
-At present, we have dedicated content streams targeted at physicians, physiotherapists psychologists and nurses.
+All individual healthcare professionals and researchers looking for high quality pain education provided by EFIC are invited to join the EFIC Academy.
+At present, we have dedicated content streams targeted at physicians, physiotherapists, psychologists and nurses.

 What will I receive as an Academy Member?